volodymyr-hlavnyi/check-auth0/README.md

-# Auth0 Python Web App Sample
+# Auth0 Python Web App Sample with local SQLite DB

 This sample demonstrates how to add authentication to a Python web app using Auth0.